-Fleetwood Mac Adds New Players, But Still Loses on ‘Future Games’
+Fleetwood Mac Add New Players, but Still Lose on ‘Future Games’

 Welch, meanwhile, had replaced Jeremy Spencer, who founded Fleetwood Mac with John, Mick Fleetwood and Peter Green – all of whom were alumni of British blues legend John Mayall's Bluesbreakers band.
 Welch was an American, and brought with him a different sensibility that was reflected in the material.
 Gone was the dirty blues-based foundation that Fleetwood Mac was built on, replaced by a variety of influences ranging from folk and country, to pop and psychedelia.

 "He was totally different background -- R&B, sort of jazzy.
 He brought his personality," Mick Fleetwood said of Welch in a 1995 BBC interview.
 "He was a member of Fleetwood Mac before we'd even played a note."

 Unfortunately, Future Games became one of a handful of seemingly forgotten Fleetwood Mac albums.
 That's too bad, since it plays out as one damn fine LP.
 Danny Kirwan's "Woman of 1000 Years" is a beautiful opener; its ringing acoustic guitars and dreamy vocals casting a slightly psychedelic haze, not miles away from the likes of Crosby, Stills & Nash or even early Yes.
 "Morning Rain" is a Christine McVie song that shifts gears into rock and roll terrain, another great lost Fleetwood Mac tune.